 Resource Pack

 Jews have been living in Poland for over 1000 years.
-Between the sixteenth and eighteenth century, the Jewish community flourished and enjoyed a certain amount of autonomy in Poland.
+Between the 16th and 18th century, the Jewish community flourished and enjoyed a certain amount of autonomy in Poland.
 Following the Polish partition of 1795, many Jews were subject to anti-Semitism, pogroms, and poverty.
-Despite this persecution, Poland remained an important centre of both Jewish religious learning, and was the birthplace of many influential Jews in politics, law, science, literature, and economics.
-Many of the leading Zionist leaders first joined the Zionist movement in Poland.
-By the onset of World War II, over three million Jews were living in Poland; by the end of the war, about eighty-five percent of the community had been murdered.
-Learn more about the long and complex history of the Jewish community of Poland through photographs, articles and historical artifacts.
-This resource pack was made in collaboration with Centropa
+Despite this persecution, Poland remained an important center of both Jewish religious learning, and was the birthplace of many influential Jews in politics, law, science, literature, and economics.
+This resource pack was made in collaboration with Centropa.

 To the program